 Approximately 54 million people in the United States suffer from osteoporosis and low bone mass — a risk factor for the full-blown osteoporotic condition.
 Osteoporosis mostly affects women and can lead to serious complications, such as frailty and broken bones.
-At The Women’s Center, the expert team of OB/GYNs can evaluate you for osteoporosis and offer prevention and treatment.
-If you’re a woman, especially older than 50, call the Hunter’s Creek office to book an appointment with one of our providers.
+At The Women's Center, the expert team of OB/GYNs can evaluate you for osteoporosis and offer prevention and treatment.
+If you’re a woman, especially older than 50, call Altamonte Springs, Celebration, Orlando, Ocoee, Oviedo, St. Cloud, Winter Park, or Hunters Creek offices to book an appointment with one of our providers.

 The term osteoporosis means “porous bone.”
 You’re diagnosed with the condition when you lose too much bone and/or make too little bone.
 Bones that are osteoporotic are weak and frail.
 They can break with a minor fall, often putting you in the hospital.
 Broken osteoporotic bones are slow to heal, potentially leading to long-term dysfunction.

 Osteoporosis doesn’t have outward symptoms.
 Often, women don’t know they have the condition until they suffer a broken bone — from a strain or, in serious cases, a sneeze or minor bump.

 As women move through menopause and produce less estrogen, the bones become more vulnerable to osteoporosis.
 Your bone density peaks around age 30 and then you steadily lose bone mass.
 Weight-bearing exercise, such as hiking, strength training, and dancing, helps keep bones strong, however.

 If you have a family history of osteoporosis or a thin frame, smoke and drink alcohol, or have diseases such as rheumatoid arthritis, you’re at a greater risk of the disease.